HomeBlog3 Mistakes to Avoid When Prepping Your Hunting Crossbow for Season

 Over the course of time, especially during periods when you have stored your hunting crossbow, the string and cables can dry out, making them susceptible to premature and excessive wear or even breakage.
 If your string and cables have any exposed, non-served strands, apply string wax to them.
 Always be sure to thoroughly work the wax into the strands by rubbing them with your thumb and forefinger, which heats the wax and melts it, allowing it to soak deeply into the strands.

 For the string and cables servings, apply a string conditioner like TenPoint’s Premium Lubricant with Foam Applicator to the string’s center serving and the end loops on the cables.
 If your hunting crossbow has not had string and cables changed in a couple of years, you should have them changed out prior to beginning your summer practice routine.
 TenPoint recommends changing the string and cables on your crossbow every two years to keep your crossbow in top shooting shape.
-To find a local dealer who can change the string and cables for you, please click HERE
+To find a local dealer who can change the string and cables for you, please click HERE.

 #3 – Do not grab a handful of crossbow bolts and start shooting them without first checking for cracks, dents or damage from prior shooting.